SASB: FB-FR-430a.2, FB-FR-430a.3

 - Freedom from fear and distress

-The position states that we ask suppliers to adhere to animal welfare standards, find and implement solutions to address animal housing systems that lack sufficient space, enrichment or socialization (including sow gestation crates and hen battery cages); and to publicly disclose their practices and progress.
-We expect our suppliers will not tolerate animal abuse of any kind, and we ask Walmart U.S. and Sam’s Club U.S. fresh and frozen meat, deli, dairy and egg suppliers to report to authorities and take appropriate disciplinary and corrective action in any cases of animal abuse.
+As a foundational expectation, we expect our suppliers will not tolerate animal abuse of any kind, and we ask Walmart U.S. and Sam’s Club U.S. fresh and frozen meat, deli, dairy and egg suppliers to report any cases of animal abuse to authorities and take appropriate disciplinary and corrective action.

-Consistent with these foundational requirements, we require 100% of our shell egg supply in the U.S. to be certified and comply with the United Egg Producers Animal Husbandry Guidelines or equivalent standard and—based on supplier reports—we met that target in each of the last three fiscal years.
+We require 100% of our shell egg supply in the U.S. to be certified and compliant with the United Egg Producers Animal Husbandry Guidelines or an equivalent standard.

 Sow gestation housing

-We have asked suppliers to find and implement housing systems that address concerns associated with gestation crates including lack of sufficient space, enrichment or socialization.
-To monitor whether they are doing so, we ask Walmart U.S. and Sam’s Club U.S. suppliers to report on sow management in their supply chains through THESIS.
+We have asked suppliers to find and implement solutions to address concerns regarding housing systems that lack sufficient space, enrichment or socialization, such as sow gestation crates.
+We encourage Walmart U.S. and Sam’s Club U.S. suppliers to report on sow management in their supply chains through THESIS.

 Responsible use of antibiotics